benlilph/math_arxiv/README.md

 # math_arxiv
-try to understand math arxiv paper by machine learning
+Data analysis of math papers on arxiv